 Figure 3.
 Scheme for the propagation of the CME in the inner heliosphere.
 The positions of the inner planets and Parker Solar Probe at the time of the ICME arrival at 1AU are represented by colored symbols.
 The ICME trajectory computed by the P-DBM is represented by the orange shadowed area.
-The lighter orange areas represent the $1\sigma$ uncertainty about the ICME trajectory from the 10000 different model runs.
+The lighter orange areas represent the 1σ uncertainty about the ICME trajectory from the 10000 different model runs.
 The grey shadowed area represents instead the fast solar wind stream.

-- the ICME is later overtaken by the fast solar wind stream from the identified CH at a distance $r{Mix}$ ; - $r{Mix}$ is computed considering the time for the CH to rotate in the appropriate direction plus the time for the stream to catch up with the ICME. - 120 Applying the same philosophy behind the P-DBM, the longitude of the fast wind stream, generated by the CH, has been associated with a $2.5^{\circ}$ error with a Gaussian distribution.
+- the ICME propagation is longitudinally deflected by its interaction with the solar wind, as in equation 8 of Isavnin et al. - 115 - (2013); - the ICME is later overtaken by the fast solar wind stream from the identified CH at a distance r{Mix} ; - r{Mix} is computed considering the time for the CH to rotate in the appropriate direction plus the time for the stream to catch up with the ICME.

+Applying the same philosophy behind the P-DBM, the longitude of the fast wind stream, generated by the CH, has been associated with a 2.5° error with a Gaussian distribution.
-From 10000 runs of this model, the most probable result are: the ICME arrival time and velocity at 1AU are August 25, 2018 at $t{1AU}$ = 16:00 UT (±9 hr) and $V{1AU}$ = 440 (±70) km/s, respectively; the fast solar wind stream interacts with the ICME beyond $r{Mix}$ = 1.1 (±0.1) AU.
-These values agree nicely with the ICME actual arrival characteristics estimates as derived in

-125 the previous section.
+From 10000 runs of this model, the most probable result are: the ICME arrival time and velocity at 1AU are August 25, 2018 at t{1AU} = 16:00 UT (±9 hr) and V{1AU} = 440 (±70) km/s, respectively; the fast solar wind stream interacts with the ICME beyond r{Mix} = 1.1 (±0.1) AU.
+These values agree nicely with the ICME actual arrival characteristics estimates as derived in the previous section.

-As discussed in Richardson (2018), a CIR would form by the interaction of a HSS with the preceding slower (in this case) ICME.
-Approximately one day later than $t{1AU}$ , the rotation of the Sun brings the CIR to sweep over Earth position, followed by a HSS.
+- 125 As discussed in Richardson (2018), a CIR would form by the interaction of a HSS with the preceding slower (in this case) ICME.
+Approximately one day later than t{1AU} , the rotation of the Sun brings the CIR to sweep over Earth position, followed by a HSS.
 Last, this model predicts that the ICME that hit Earth, would instead miss Mars and possibly also the then newly launched Parker Solar Probe (PSP - Fox et al., 2016).
-While no data is available for the PSP at that date, no solar particle event

-A graphical representation of this result is shown in Fig. 3, where the position of the inner planets and of the Parker Solar Probe at $t{1AU}$ are represented by colored symbols.
-The orange area represents the trajectory of the ICME, with lighter orange areas representing the $1\sigma$ uncertainty about its trajectory from the 10000 different model runs.
-The grey area represents the part of the inner heliosphere affected by the HSS at $t{1AU}$ .
+While no data is available for the PSP at that date, no solar particle event was actually detected in the following days by the instrumentation on-board MAVEN (Jakosky et al., 2015). - 130 A graphical representation of this result is shown in Fig. 3, where the position of the inner planets and of the Parker Solar Probe at t{1AU} are represented by colored symbols.
+The orange area represents the trajectory of the ICME, with lighter orange areas representing the 1σ uncertainty about its trajectory from the 10000 different model runs.
+The grey area represents the part of the inner heliosphere affected by the HSS at t{1AU} .